ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 * VMware vRealize Operation Enterprise
 * VMware vRealize Log Insight

-**Note:** The VMware vSAN component is not available when you order VMware vSphere Enterprise Plus 6.0.
+The VMware vSAN component is not available when you order VMware vSphere Enterprise Plus 6.0.
 If you plan to use your own license for VMware vSphere Enterprise Plus 6.0, an {{site.data.keyword.cloud_notm}} infrastructure ticket is opened on your behalf.
 The ticket requests that the vSphere licenses of the ordered {{site.data.keyword.baremetal_short}} are replaced with your provided licenses.
+{:note}

 ### Licensing options